 The Elizabethtown College Social Media Street Team, the E-team, is a group of social media-savvy students--armed with smartphones--that promote campus events and initiatives and share their outlook on life at E-town.
 Look for the E-team on Twitter, Instagram, Foursquare and, of course, on campus!
 The E-team was established in the spring of 2012.

 Meet the E-team

 Andrew Calnon '16: @etown_andrew

 Andrew in 140 characters: Member of the Elizabethtown College E-team- a Social Media Street Team!
-I'm a Mass Comm major & a social networking addict!
+I'm a Comm major & a social networking addict!
 Updating you on all things E-town!

-Hello, all!
-My name's Andrew Calnon!
-I am a mass communications major, and I am from the small town of Elizabethville, Pa.
+Hello everyone, my name's Andrew Calnon!
+I am a Corporate Communications major, and I am from the small town of Elizabethville, Pa.
 I consider myself to be a perfectionist, with an enthusiastic and outgoing personality.
-I love being active, meeting new people, and helping in any way that I can.
-I enjoy thinking outside the box and being wildly creative, especially when it comes to producing videos.
+I love being active, meeting new people and helping in any way that I can.
 On campus, I am the news director for ECTV-40, the news editor for the Etownian, a student lab assistant for the Department of Communications, a Peer Mentor, a Jaywalker (tour guide), a SWEET programmer for the Office of Student Activities and I participate in Emotion.
-I love working with the E-team where I will get the chance to share and inform people of all the amazing events Elizabethtown College has to offer through social networking sites!
-When it comes to social media: posting, tweeting, taking pictures, and checking in is what I do.
-I am constantly updating my timeline and browsing my Instagram, you could say I'm addicted!
-My goal for the future is to either become an executive news producer or a media relations coordinator for a company.
+I love working with the E-team, because it gives me the opportunity to share and inform people of all the amazing events Elizabethtown College has to offer through social networking sites!
+When it comes to social media: posting, tweeting, taking pictures and checking in is what I do.
+I am constantly updating my timeline and browsing my Instagram--you could say I'm addicted!
+My goal for the future is to work in the public relations field.